eth0izzle/shhgit/README.md

 Alternatively, you can forgo the signatures and use shhgit with a search query, e.g. to find all AWS keys you could use `shhgit --search-query AWS_ACCESS_KEY_ID=AKIA`

+### Running locally

+There's also possibility to run shhgit locally, and include it also to CI pipeline's to scan e.g. private repos or repos in some other service than Github.

+#### With Docker

+1. Build container: `docker image build -t shhgit .`
+2. Scan local directory with docker container (Linux/Mac): `docker container run --rm -it -v $(pwd):$(pwd) -w $(pwd) shhgit --local $(pwd)`

+#### Directly with compiled shhgit

+1. Build application: `GO111MODULE=on CGO_ENABLED=0 go build -v -i -o shhgit` (note that build goes to same directory as `config.yaml`, so there's no need to define path for configuration)
+2. Scan local directory with compiled app: `./shhgit --local <absolute path to directory that should be scanned recursively>`

 ### Options

 ```